If you’re a high handicapper, chances are you lose a lot of shots in the short game.

-Cleveland have designed it in a way that moves 9g of mass from the hosel and redistributes it to the head of the club.
+Cleveland has designed it in a way that moves 9g of mass from the hosel and redistributes it to the head of the club.

-It means the centre of gravity is closer to the impact zone and it feels extremely well balanced in your hands.
+It means the center of gravity is closer to the impact zone and it feels extremely well balanced in your hands.

 For those that have a tendency to hit down on their wedge shots, the VM-G sole grind has that same V-shape as the CBX, and will provide you with more leading edge bounce through impact.

 Callaway Sure Out Wedge

 Best Chipping Wedges for High Handicappers

 Rating: 9.0 /10